Modeling and detecting resonant tides of exotic compact objects: Introduction and summary

 In section \ref{sec:nearzone}, we discuss the essential difference with stellar objects in the form of the tidal response function.
 This requires input depending on the nature of the object itself.
 We give a near-zone analysis of the object, closely following the discussion in \cite{Mark:2017dnq} developed for GW echoes, and characterize an ECO by its boundary conditions that replace the purely absorbing black hole horizon.
 We show how, in a low frequency limit, the transfer function ${\cK}(\omega)$ of \cite{Mark:2017dnq} is proportional to the linear response function $F(\omega)$ of the effective theory of quadrupole deformations, elucidating the relation to the high-frequency glitch described in \cite{Cardoso:2019nis} and tidal effects in the post-Newtonian expansion.
 For calculational reasons, we focus on the EMRI limit in this section.

 In section \ref{sec: dectectability}, we first discuss the basic conditions that have to be satisfied for a resonance to be seen in a gravitational wave signal, including relation to mass and details of central object and ECO.
 We restrict to a simple model and qualitatively observe that such a detection is possible in principle.
-We then perform a Fisher analysis and find that the resulting phase shift could indeed be seen by the Einstein Telescope.
+However, we then perform a Fisher analysis and find that the resulting phase shift is unlikely to be seen by the Einstein Telescope.

-We conclude in section \ref{sec: outlook} that, even though our results are only a first order of magnitude estimate, they serve as a good indication that a more detailed analysis is worthwhile.
+We conclude in section \ref{sec: outlook} that, even though our results are only a first order of magnitude estimate, they serve as an indication that a more detailed analysis of the extreme-mass ratio limit is worthwhile.
 Appendix \ref{app:effectivetheory} and \ref{app:near} contain technical details relevant to sections \ref{sec: HO} and \ref{sec:nearzone} respectively.